quii/learn-go-with-tests/context-aware-reader.md

 }
 ```

-The tests should now pass.
+All tests should now pass.
 You'll notice how we return the error from the `context.Context`.
 This allows callers of the code to inspect the various reasons cancellation has occurred and this is covered more in the original post.

 ## Wrapping up